ScotDev/bootstrap-sandbox/README.md

-## A rework of a someone's website, close to being finished
+## A rework of a someone's personal website, expected to be finished and pushed to a custom domain soon

-### See it live at https://silly-bohr-d26ac0.netlify.com/
+### See the development live at https://silly-bohr-d26ac0.netlify.com/